rse/obs-crop-control/README.md

 controlling the position and/or size of one or more related *Crop/Pad* source filters in [OBS Studio](https://obsproject.com) through a remote [OBS WebSocket](https://github.com/obsproject/obs-websocket) connection.

 The transition from the old to the new crop position and/or size is performed over a configured time duration and with a cubic in/out easing, in order to somewhat simulate the behaviour of a PTZ camera.

+There can be also statically defined crop areas for quick access.
+Those defined crop areas can even be triggered by a companion [OBS Studio](https://obsproject.com) source filter in case the camera source becomes active (shown in the program).

 This SPA can be running inside a separate Browser, inside a *Custom Browser Dock* of [OBS Studio](https://obsproject.com), or even inside a